Why Tenant Representation?

 You probably don't want yourself or your key people surfing Craig's List or local classifieds looking for available space.
 I do that work for you, based on thorough location analysis.
 With me you simply make appointments to see potential new space to lease.

 Landlords negotiate their leases constantly.
 Tenants maybe once every five years.
 Landlords have the advantage.
 Except when an experienced Tenant Representative is involved.
 And legal issues are just the beginning.
 As Tenant Representatives, I will help you with issues that save you money and mistakes:

 Plus the items mentioned above like terminating and expansion options and subletting rights can have a huge effect on your business some time in the future.

 Eventually you will be presented with a lease.
 Modern leases are a maze of special jargon, alphabet soup and gotchas.
 The landlord wrote the lease.
 You need someone who can interpret, explain and negotiate items that can be very important to you over the life of the lease.
 Here are a few very important issues:

-All of these and other points must be examined one at a time to assure the tenant that he/she is getting the best deal possible when renting office space.
+All of these and other points will be examined, one at a time, to assure that the tenant is getting the best deal possible when renting office space.

 Forty-plus years of experience in commercial real estate.
 Local knowledge.
 Access to fresh data.